 In what would be a turning point for the historic structure, two men who didn’t know one another at the time—Joshua David and Robert Hammond—read the article and felt moved to change the High Line’s fate.
-In a sense, today marks the true 20th birthday the High Line.

 As Josh recalled in High Line: The Inside Story of New York City’s Park in the Sky even before the Times article, he had sensed a connection to this amazing relic that had somehow survived 65 years untouched: “I felt what I think is the spark of most people’s interest in the High Line: Wouldn’t it be cool to walk around up there over 22 city blocks, on this old, elevated thing, on this relic of another time, in this hidden place, up in the air?”

 After reading the Times article, he was hopeful that someone was working on saving the structure.
 “I called people who were quoted in the article and asked them: Were there any organizations working on this?
 There were none—no historical groups, no parks groups, nobody.”

 Josh and Robert were both alerted to an upcoming community board meeting where the demolition of the High Line would be under discussion.
 At the meeting the two quickly realized that no one else was in favor of saving the High Line.

 “I stayed behind afterward, trying to find anyone else who was interested in saving the High Line,” Robert recalled.
 “There was no one except the guy who had been sitting next to me.
 He told me his name was Josh, that he lived in the neighborhood, that he was a travel writer,” he added.

 The two men exchanged business cards and agreed to meet at a later date.
 “So that was the genesis of the High Line—that first community board meeting where no one else was interested in trying to save it,” Robert says of that fateful meeting.
 “I think we had both looked around, realized that no one else was doing anything, and that if something was going to be done, we would need to start it ourselves.”